uken/fluent-plugin-elasticsearch/README.md

 ### Selector Class Name

-The default selector used by the `Elasticsearch::Transport` class works well when Fluentd should round robin and random selector cases.
-This doesn't work well when Fluentd should fallback behavior.
+The default selector used by the `Elasticsearch::Transport` class works well when Fluentd should behave round robin and random selector cases.
+This doesn't work well when Fluentd should behave fallbacking from exhausted ES cluster to normal ES cluster.
 The parameter `selector_class_name` gives you the ability to provide your own Selector class to implement whatever selection nodes logic you require.

 The below configuration is using plugin built-in `ElasticseatchFallbackSelector`: